hrntsm/Tunny-docs/docs_v1/getting-start/index.md

 :fish:**Tunny**:fish: is Grasshopper's optimization component using Optuna, an open source hyperparameter auto-optimization framework.

+This page is the documentation for `version 1` of Tunny.

 Tunny is inspired by components such as Galapagos, [Opossum](https://www.food4rhino.com/en/app/opossum-optimization-solver-surrogate-models), and [Wallacei](https://www.food4rhino.com/en/app/wallacei), and can be used in a